-Want an easy and refreshing drink on a hot day?
-Try an Arnold Palmer!
+Want an easy and refreshing sip on a hot day?
+Try an Arnold Palmer drink!
 This simple combination of lemonade and iced tea is seriously satisfying.

-This simple mocktail drink takes hardly any effort to make – which is exactly what you want on a hot day.
-Add lemon slices and ice to a high ball glass, pour in some iced tea and then top it off with lemonade.
+This simple mocktail takes hardly any effort to make – which is exactly what you want on a hot day.
+Add lemon slices and ice to a high ball glass , pour in some iced tea and then top it off with lemonade.
 Pop a straw in there if you desire, then start sipping.
 Done!

 An Arnold Palmer is a non-alcoholic drink named after the golfer, Arnold Palmer.
 He would often request a mix of iced tea and lemonade at golf courses, so eventually, that combination was turned into an official beverage named after him.

 Palmer preferred three parts unsweetened iced tea to one part lemonade, but there are many different ratios and you should feel free to experiment with what pleases your tastebuds too.
 If you make this drink with equal parts lemonade and iced tea, it is called a Half & Half.

 The Arizona beverage company has a commercially produced version of the Arnold Palmer that you can buy pretty much anywhere.
 That’s actually how we discovered this drink.
 The farmstand down the road sells chilled cans of Half & Half, which is incredibly refreshing after an afternoon picking berries in the summer sun.

 Want to make an Arnold Palmer at home?
 Here’s how.
 You’ll only need a few simple ingredients!
 Be sure to scroll down to the recipe card for more details.

 - Lemonade – You can use homemade lemonade, or storebought.
 I like Newman’s Own lemonade.

 - Unsweetened Iced Tea – Homemade or storebought.